 One of the quickest paths to creating additional expected value in DFS tournaments is through correlation.
-If you can find ways to correlate your lineups you create leverage on individual plays.
+If you can find ways to correlate your lineups, you create leverage on individual plays.

 While the strategy alone likely adds some expected value, I do not believe it’s profitable enough to do indiscriminately.
-Here are some other aspects to consider when game stacking.
+Here are some other aspects to consider when game stacking:

 Totals aren’t the primary consideration

 Many DFS players start their analysis with game totals.
-Game totals are a quick way to understand scoring environment and the most fantasy points generally come in the games with the most real points.
+Game totals are a quick way to understand the scoring environment, and the most fantasy points generally come in the games with the most real points.
 However, they’re also a common research point.
 This brings ownership to many of the individual plays.